STATEIllinois

 Administered by Department of Human Services, Illinois’ Child Care Assistance Program (CCAP) helps pay for child care expenses for income-eligible families in Illinois.

-A family is considered “income eligible” when the total gross monthly income is at or below 225% of the federal poverty level at the time of initial application.
-For a family of three, that’s about $4,841.
+A family in Illinois is considered “income eligible” when the total gross monthly income is at or below 225% of the federal poverty level at the time of initial application.
+For a family of three, that’s about $4,841 or less.

 What is the income limit for child care assistance in Illinois?